EvolvingLMMs-Lab/lmms-eval/README.md

 The first version of the `lmms-eval` is released.
 We are working on providing an one-command evaluation suite for accelerating the development of LMMs.

-> In [LLaVA Next](https://llava-vl.github.io/blog/2024-01-30-llava-next/) development, we internally utilize this suite to evaluate the model's performance on various model versions and datasets.
+> In [LLaVA Next](https://llava-vl.github.io/blog/2024-01-30-llava-next/) development, we internally utilize this suite to evaluate the multiple different model versions on various datasets.
 It significantly accelerates the model development cycle for it's easy integration and fast evaluation speed.

 The main feature includes: